babyfish-ct/graphql-state/README.md

 This is the essence of UI state, also the biggest trouble of UI development.

-**The framework allows developers to focus only on the main mutation, because extra mutations are handled automatically**
+**The framework allows developers to focus only on the main mutation, because extra mutations are handled automatically.**

+*Compare with Apollo client and Relay, after mutation, you only need to save the main mutation into local cache. neither need to manually change other affected data in the local cache, nor need to specify which queries will be affected and need to be refetched, because of all the extra mutations is handled automatically.*

 ## About REST